iiPythonx/usps/README.md

 Instead of trying to reverse engineer their client, I made this instead.

 How it works:
-- Selenium goes to the USPS tracking website, completing the JS challenge and logging the request data
+- Selenium goes to the USPS tracking website, completing the JS challenge and saving the cookies
 - This client saves that request data to a JSON file for reuse (speeds up the client dramatically)
 - Next, requests pulls the page from USPS using our saved cookies and parses it with BeautifulSoup
 - Apply some basic scraping and there you go, a USPS tracking client